Global CEOs see U-shaped recession due to coronavirus: survey

 “We are in unchartered waters, filled with an unprecedented number of pitfalls, that are challenging some businesses’ very existence.”

-(This story corrects paragraph five to show Aspen Medical is based in Sydney, not Singapore)

-Reporting by Joe Brock, Editing by William Maclean
+Reporting by Joe Brock, Editing by William Maclean & Shri Navaratnam